krahets/hello-algo/docs-en/chapter_data_structure/classification_of_data_structure.md

 ## Logical Structures: Linear And Non-linear

 **Logical structures reveal logical relationships between data elements**.
-In arrays and linked lists, data are arranged in a sequential order, reflecting the linear relationship between data; while in trees, data are arranged hierarchically from the top down, showing the derived relationship between ancestors and descendants; and graphs are composed of nodes and edges, reflecting the complex network relationship.
+In arrays and linked lists, data are arranged in sequential order, reflecting the linear relationship between data; while in trees, data are arranged hierarchically from the top down, showing the derived relationship between ancestors and descendants; and graphs are composed of nodes and edges, reflecting the complex network relationship.

 As shown in the figure below, logical structures can further be divided into "linear data structure" and "non-linear data structure".
 Linear data structures are more intuitive, meaning that the data are arranged linearly in terms of logical relationships; non-linear data structures, on the other hand, are arranged non-linearly.